123456789_123456789_123456789_123456789_123456789_

 add_foreign_key :articles, :authors

-This add_foreign_key call adds a new constraint to the articles table.
-The constraint guarantees that a row in the authors table exists where the id column matches the articles.author_id.
+The add_foreign_key call adds a new constraint to the articles table.
+The constraint guarantees that a row in the authors table exists where the id column matches the articles.author_id to ensure all reviewers listed in the articles table are valid authors listed in the authors table.

-If the from_table column name cannot be derived from the to_table name, you can use the :column option.
-Use the :primary_key option if the referenced primary key is not :id.
+If the column name of the table to which we're adding the foreign key cannot be derived from the table with the referenced primary key then you can use the :column option to specify the column name.
+Additionally, you can use the :primary_key option if the referenced primary key is not :id.

 For example, to add a foreign key on articles.reviewer referencing authors.email: